Mitchell Prehistoric Indian Village

-The Mitchell Site, designated by the Smithsonian trinomial 39DV2, is an important archaeological site in Mitchell, Davison County, South Dakota.
-It was declared a National Historic Landmark in 1964.
-At that time it was the only reliably dated site of the Lower James River Phase (Initial Variant).
-The site, sheltered under a dome, is managed by a nonprofit organization and is open to the public as Mitchell Prehistoric Indian Village.
+The Mitchell Site (Smithsonian trinomial 39DV2) is a pre-contact Plains Village archaeological site in Mitchell, Davison County, South Dakota overlooking Lake Mitchell.
+Occupied approximately AD 1000-1150, 39DV2 is a type site of the Initial Middle Missouri tradition and contains the remains of a fortified agricultural village, including the remains of a fortified agricultural village, including lodge structures, storage and bison bone processing features, fortifications, and a large archaeological assemblage.
+The Mitchell Site was designated a National Historic Landmark in 1964 because of its archaeological significance.
+Portions of the site are preserved beneath the Thomsen Center Archeodome, where archaeological excavation and research continue.
+The site and its collections are interpreted for the public by the Mitchell Indigenous Archaeological Site & Museum.
 Visitors can watch archaeologists uncover artifacts in the Thomsen Center Archeodome.
 The Boehnen Memorial Museum features a reconstructed lodge and many of the artifacts found at the site.

 Description

 The Mitchell Site is located north of downtown Mitchell, on the east side of Indian Village Road, on a point overlooking Lake Mitchell.
 The site contains what was once a village made of lodges surrounded by a ditch and timber palisade.

 The people who once lived on the Mitchell site acquired their food from many different sources.
 The discovery of food processing tools and carbonized seeds suggest that these people were growing much of their food.
 Artifacts, such as hoes and squash knives are also good indicators that they were farmers.
 Various types of carbonized seeds and corn cobs show they were growing corn, beans, squash, sunflowers and tobacco.